satyajitdeka/learn-angular-2/angular-2-with-simple-data-binding/README.md

 # Angular 2 Beta Setup

 ## Description
-This repository refers to the use of multiple components and its data binding behaviour.
+This repository refers to the simple data binding behaviour.
 It is derived from the official Angular 2 Documentation which can be found [here](https://angular.io/docs/ts/latest/quickstart.html).
 ## Usage
 Follow the following steps and you're good to go!